TimKhus/WorkTimeTrackerApp/README.md

 2. **Data Structure**: Employee data is stored in memory, with each employee maintaining a map of project IDs to project date intervals.

-3. **Database Interaction (Bonus)**: The application interacts with a database to read and write employee data.
+3. **Database Interaction: The application interacts with a database to read and write employee data.
 It supports CRUD operations for employees and ensures data persistence.
+Database file located in root folder, I used H2 to test.

 4. **Identifying Pairs**: The algorithm iterates through employees, identifying pairs who have worked together on common projects.
 It calculates the intersection of project dates to determine the duration of collaboration.